jeffro256/carrot/README.md

 # Carrot

-## Read
+## Reading

-See documents in the release/ folder
+See `carrot.md`

 ## Contributing

-Make changes to the carrot_raw.md file in the src/ folder
+Make changes to the `carrot_raw.md` file in the `src/` folder

-## Implementation
+## Finalizing

-See the WIP implementation of specification at https://github.com/jeffro256/monero/tree/jamtis_rct
+To finalize the document after making changes to `carrot_raw.md`, run `finalize.sh`.
+Finalizing adds section numbers, numbers citations, creates a reference table, etc. This will overwrite `carrot.md`.